 Who Did Write the Bible?

-Secondly, the early Christians and Jews didn’t write the Bible, thus they would have no authority to interpret them in the way the article claims.
+The early Christians and Jews didn’t write the Bible, thus they would have had no infallible authority to interpret them in the way the article claims.
 Prophets, apostles, and some men who were directly receiving information from the apostles wrote and gave us the Bible.
-Now, if those men still existed, then I would agree with the argument at hand.
-If Paul was still walking around, I would agree.
-I would be in the same boat saying, “Paul wrote 2/3 of this Testament, he gets to interpret it for me.”
+Now, if those men still lived, I would agree with the argument at hand.
+If Paul were still walking around, I would be in the same boat saying, “Paul wrote 2/3 of this Testament, he gets to interpret it for me.”
 I would have no problem with that.
-But what’s the problem I do have?
+But, what’s the problem I do have?
 Paul’s dead.

 What About the Old Testament Church?